astorfi/TensorFlow-World/docs/tutorials/installation/README.rst

 Please refer to `Bazel Installation`_.

 ``WARNING:`` The Bazel installation may change the supported kernel by the GPU!
-After that you may need to refresh your GPU installation or update it other wise you may get the following error when evaluating the TensorFlow installation:
+After that you may need to refresh your GPU installation or update it, otherwise, you may get the following error when evaluating the TensorFlow installation:

 .. code:: bash